 Now, let’s take a deeper dive into ensuring your lunchroom, your school and your district are compliant with these regulations.
 What steps should you take and what should you implement to ensure the safety of your students?

 Food Allergy Regulations: Where to Begin

-The document is a resource for helping you to navigate how to accommodate the needs of students who have food allergies.
-Once a disability has been determined (once a medical statement has been provided by the family of the child with the food allergy), schools are required to modify the food served in order to prevent discrimination.
+The document is a resource for helping schools navigate how to accommodate the needs of students who have food allergies.
+Once a disability has been determined (after a medical statement has been provided by the family of the child with the food allergy), schools are required to modify the food served in order to prevent discrimination.

 Training for your employees is necessary so that all staff are aware how to keep allergens – and trace allergens – out of the food, out of the kitchen and out of the lunchroom or classroom.
 They should receive regular training on reading food labels as well, so as to know whether an allergen is lurking in a product under an unfamiliar ingredient name.
 Note that food modifications can come in the form of substituting an alternate vegetable or fruit, altering the texture of a food, or altering the portion size of the food in question.

 Digitize Your Menus to Help Prevent Allergy Incidents

 Your team works hard to prevent allergy incidents from occurring.
 Perhaps you are a peanut-free school, or you offer fluid milk substitutions.
 But there is a proactive way to help you safeguard against any allergic reactions among your students, and that is by getting your menus and recipes online and in a database that you can manipulate to view by ingredient, by food label, whether a recipe contains a common allergen, substitute recipes to make in place of an allergen-containing entree, etc. You can then update your menus, recipes and ingredients in real time.
 This isn’t something that you can do with your paper, ketchup-splattered recipe cards!